-'There's lots of fake news': Here's how Alabamians feel about Roy Moore now
+Why Roy Moore supporters are standing by him, in their own words

 Story highlights

-- CNN speaks to a number of Alabama residents about Roy Moore
+- CNN spoke to a number of Alabama residents about Roy Moore

-- One woman says she'd vote for Moore even if the allegations are true
+- One woman said she'd vote for Moore even if the allegations are true

-(CNN)"Now more than ever," Pastor Mike Allison of Madison Baptist Church supports Roy Moore.

-Allison has known the Alabama Republican candidate for US Senate as a man of integrity for about 20 years, he told CNN.
-That history bears more weight than allegations in a newspaper, he said.
+(CNN)A number of Roy Moore's supporters in his US Senate race in Alabama have variously dismissed or downplayed the reporting in The Washington Post that Moore pursued sexual relationships with teenage girls when he was in his early 30s.

+In a series of tweets, Moore denied the allegations and said he would "NEVER GIVE UP the fight" for Senate.

+Mike Allison, pastor of Madison Baptist Church, said he knows Moore as "a man of integrity," he told CNN.

 "I don't even believe the allegations.
-There's lots of fake news going around these days," Allison said.
+There's lots of fake news going around these days," he said.
 "They're allegations.
 How can he even defend himself against 40-year-old allegations?
 You used to be innocent until proven guilty."

-Allison is just one of a number of Moore's supporters who have variously dismissed or downplayed the reporting in The Washington Post that Moore pursued sexual relationships with younger teenagers when he was in his early 30s.
-In a series of tweets, Moore denied the allegations and said he would "NEVER GIVE UP the fight" for Senate.

-A number of Alabama residents hedged their support for Moore by saying that, "if true," he should step down.

-The Rev. Jamie Holcomb of Young's Chapel Congregational Methodist Church in Piedmont said he's known Moore for his whole life and never known him to do anything inappropriate.
+"I've known him my whole life and I've never known him to do anything inappropriate," said the Rev. Jamie Holcomb, of Young's Chapel Congregational Methodist Church.

 He said that he'd need to see more proof before he changed his mind.

 "I stand behind him 100%, unless there's proof," he said.
 "If (his accusers) are found to have been assaulted, I'll be the first to condemn it."